JB Pritzker wins Dem nomination for Illinois governor

-CHICAGO (WLS) --The Associated Press called JB Pritzker the winner of the Democratic primary for Illinois governor.
+CHICAGO (WLS) --JB Pritzker won a difficult battle to become the Democratic nominee for Illinois governor Tuesday night.

-Pritzker defeated a member of a famous political family and a self-described "middle-class candidate" to advance to what could be the most expensive governor's race in U.S. history.
+Pritzker defeated Chris Kennedy, a member of a famous political family, and Daniel Biss, a self-described "middle-class candidate," to advance to what could be the most expensive governor's race in U.S. history.

-The Pritzker campaign released a statement on behalf of him and running mate State Rep. Julianna Stratton saying, ""Tonight, we've taken the next step of beating Bruce Rauner and putting Illinois back on the side of working families"
+The Pritzker campaign released a statement on behalf of he and running mate State Rep. Julianna Stratton saying, "Tonight, we've taken the next step of beating Bruce Rauner and putting Illinois back on the side of working families."

 "I will fight today, and tomorrow, and every day of this election and every day after to get our state back on track.
 I will never forget that you elected me to fight.
 Together, we have built a campaign in all 102 counties and we are ready to unite this state to defeat Bruce Rauner and move Illinois forward," the statement continued.

-In an interview with The Associated Press after the race call, Pritzker called the victory "amazing" and said he's "really excited."

-"We've got some work to do for the next eight months because we're going to go out and beat Bruce Rauner," he said.

-Rauner and Pritzker combined to spend more than $120 million out of their own pockets so far on the contest, putting the race on pace to California in 2010 as the nation's costliest governor's race, should the incumbent win the GOP nomination.
+Rauner and Pritzker combined to spend more than $120 million out of their own pockets so far on the contest, putting the race on pace to surpass California in 2010 as the nation's costliest governor's race.

 Personal wealth solidified Rauner and Pritzker's front-runner status but also made them frequent targets for opponent attacks.
 Even Kennedy spent $2 million of his own money on the race.